adam-herrala-bricker/aika/API_GUIDE.md

 ### GET `/api/streams/my-permissions/{id}`

-View all permissions for stream with given `id`.
+Returns user's permissions for stream with given `id`.
 Returns `404` for users with no permissions for that stream.

 #### Headers:
 - `Authorization: Bearer <token>`